Some Curious Facts About Morality

-In Western morality, the matter of intention is also taken into account.
+Western morality also takes the matter of intention into account.
 For instance, a supposed good deed done with ulterior motives has little value.
-On the other hand, an apparently reprehensible act, but carried out by accident, makes the matter less serious.
-In many non-Western cultures, intention is rarely considered valid.
+On the other hand, an apparently reprehensible act, but carried out by accident, means the matter is less serious.
+Many non-Western cultures don’t consider intention to be valid at all.

 “ With morality, we correct the mistakes of our instincts, and with love we correct the mistakes of our morals .”

 In terms of morality, the old maxim could be said to apply: “Tell me what you brag about and I’ll tell you what you lack.”
 This was confirmed in a study conducted by Dr. S.J Reynolds which was published in the Journal of Applied Psychology.
 He conducted the research with 230 postgraduate students, who he asked to morally define themselves.
 Afterward, their behavior was closely monitored.

 The results reinforced the hypothesis that all those who rated themselves as ‘good people’ or with ‘high morals’ were also those most likely to cheat in exams.
 However, this didn’t concern them, since they believed that other moral acts on their part exempted them from these minor faults.